Mesut who? Partey and Smith Rowe leading new-look Arsenal's creative revolution | Goal.com

 For all of their struggles this season, Arsenal have now won five of their last six and kept five clean sheets in a row.
 You have to go back to 2009 for the last time they managed the latter.

-Xhaka is in is best run of form for a long time, Partey is back, Smith Rowe and Saka are starring up front and Aubameyang is back scoring goals.
+Xhaka is on his best run of form for a long time, Partey is back, Smith Rowe and Saka are starring up front and Aubameyang is back scoring goals.

 The Gunners skipper missed a couple of opportunities in the first half at the Emirates Stadium, but his brace after the break has taken his tally to four goals in his last six games.